skip to content

 • Project title and description as agreed with your proposed supervisor.

-• A personal statement: tell us what attracted you to this programme; what skills and interests you have that are relevant to the work you will be doing; how will this opportunity help you with your future goals.
+• Tell us what attracted you to this programme; what skills and interests you have that are relevant to the work you will be doing; how will this opportunity help you with your future goals.

 • If appropriate to your situation, you will be able to include an optional statement of personal circumstances where you can provide a description of any personal circumstances which may have affected your academic career to date.
 E.g. educational disadvantage, caring commitments, illness, enforced career breaks or economic hardship.